hanlab-SNU/PASTRY/README.md

 License
 ---------
-This project is licensed under the terms of the XXXX license.
+This project is licensed under the terms of the GNU GPL v3 license.
+Any restriction to use by non-academics: license needed.

 Citation
 ----------
-If you use the software `PASTRY`, please cite [Kim et al. Achieving balanced power for detecting risk and protective alleles in meta-analysis of association studies with overlapping subjects. (under review) (2019)](www.)
+If you use the software `PASTRY`, please cite [Kim et al. Achieving balanced power for detecting risk and protective alleles in meta-analysis of association studies with overlapping subjects. (under review) (2023)](www.)

 Reference
 ------------